nicoursi/Vanets-ns3-fb/docs/GETTING_STARTED.md

 **Submitting slurm jobs**

 You can submit the jobs on the cluster by using the command `sbatch` from inside the folder where the jobs are saved.
 Keep in mind the jobs will fail if there is not a `logs` folder next to the files that are going to be submitted.
 To make things easier you can use the `scheduled_jobs/submitall.sh` script that will take care of that and it will submit all jobs from the folder it is executed from.
+You can also schedule job submissions, to be queued later, by using the `scheduled_jobs/schedule_slurm_jobs.sh` script.

 For every scenario with buildings you need a `*.losses` file that will be saved in the `maps\scenario\` folder.
 The losses file for each scenario needs to be generated only once, regardless of the transmission range used.